 We now offer two options for Code Enforcement Officer training: three week-long modules (Basic, Intermediate, Advanced), or a one night a week full-semester class, PBLC-085 Code Enforcement Officer (Wednesday evenings, 6:30-9:40pm).

-Santiago Canyon College offers training which covers the legal and practical elements related to the code enforcement profession.
+Santiago Canyon College offers Basic, Intermediate, Advanced, Supervisory training modules which covers the legal and practical elements related to the code enforcement profession.
 It is designed for individuals seeking a career in Code Enforcement as well as for sworn or non-sworn inspectors, officers, or investigators employed by a city, county, or state agency.
 In addition to learning fundamental investigative skills, students will gain the required foundation for fighting local neighborhood deterioration and accentuating the significance of code enforcement programs in local community renovation efforts to maintain healthy and sustainable communities.
 Students will receive the required guidance to the essential codes that are the central regulatory groundwork for the administration of code enforcement related programs in local governmental jurisdictions.
-Students will also be introduced to various topics relating to public service and the community.
-Along with receiving college credit, each module and certificate obtained will assist students with the basic entry level qualification in most U.S. municipalities.

 Students who attend these modules include Code Enforcement Officers and Supervisors, Sanitation Inspectors, Police Officers, Fire and Building Officials, Business License Inspectors, Public Works employees, Parking Control Officers and new students.

 are offered in a week-long, Monday-Friday, 8:00am-4:50pm format.

 in Code Enforcement classes at Santiago Canyon College.